zulip/zulip-gci/tasks/interactive-bots.md

 ## Task Descriptions

-There are four types of task in this category, each corresponding to one of the Task Types below.
+There are four types of tasks in this category, each corresponding to one of the Task Types below.

 ### Task Type A: Learn about interactive bots by running the followup bot

-Follow the tutorial below to test run the followup bot on your local instance.
+Follow the tutorial below to test run the followup bot on your Zulip instance (either local or in your droplet).

 * Run the Zulip server and log in the browser as Cordelia.

 * Find the API keys.

   You can get API keys just below the bots section in the settings page.
 This is how Zulip knows the request is from an authorized user.

-  You can also create a new bot for a user in settings - it will have its own api key and email.
+  You can also create a new bot for a user in settings - it will have its own API key and email.
 Remember to subscribe it to the streams you want to use the bot in.

 * Create a `~/.zuliprc-local` file with credentials: